-Developed by OSUCCC Deputy Director Peter Shields, MD, and chaired by Samson Jacob, PhD, the IRP centralizes internal cancer-grant mechanisms and ensures a transparent, high-quality, scientific peer review of IRP grant applications.
+Developed by OSUCCC Deputy Director Peter Shields, MD and chaired by Paul Goodfellow, PhD, the IRP centralizes internal cancer-grant mechanisms and ensures a transparent, high-quality, scientific peer review of IRP grant applications.

-Once received, IRP awards foster innovation and discovery among OSUCCC – James researchers by giving them the seed money they need for developing their promising research projects enough to make them competitive for NCI grants.
+IRP awards are intended to foster innovation and discovery among OSUCCC – James researchers by providing the seed money needed to develop promising research and to generate preliminary data and publications that will make them competitive for NCI grants.

 “This is especially important at a time when external funding is increasingly difficult to obtain,” Shields says.
 “IRP awards give our scientists the financial boost they need to pursue projects that might not otherwise get off the ground.”

 IRP funding comes from several sources, including: directed and non-directed donor funds; the Stefanie Spielman Fund for Breast Cancer Research; the Tressel Family Fund for Cancer Prevention Research; the Cancer Center Support Grant that is competitively renewed every five years by the NCI; and Pelotonia, the annual grassroots bicycle tour that raises millions of dollars for cancer research at the OSUCCC – James.

 Drawing from these resources, the IRP twice annually provides funding opportunities open to OSUCCC – James members in six award categories:

 - Idea Awards

 - Community Partnership Awards

 OSUCCC – James administration coordinates the request-for-proposal process and the subsequent internal/external peer review, which involves sending each application to a minimum of three reviewers, including at least one from another university.